 - Click on “Select a condition” and select one of the “User Meta” conditions (Text/Select Field; Date Field; Days Since/To Date).

 - Set the name of the field.
-The name should be exactly the name in the shortcode you created in Step 1 of this guide.
+The name should be the exact same name as in the shortcode you created in Step 1 of this guide.

 - Set the value for which you would like to display the dynamic version.

-- In the default content field, set content to be displayed if the condition is not met.
+- In the default content field, set the content to be displayed if the condition

 - Press “Publish” and paste the shortcode generated by If>So on your website.